slamora/brackets-wiki/How-to-write-extensions.md

 // This is actually going to create a preference called "myextensionname.enabled". prefs.definePreference("enabled", "boolean", true);

-// Set up a listener that is called whenver the preference changes prefs.on("change", function () {
+// Set up a listener that is called whenever the preference changes
+// You don't need to listen for changes if you can just look up the current value of
+// the pref when you're performing some operation. prefs.on("change", function () {
+    // This gets the current value of "enabled" where current means for the
+    // file being edited right now.
     doSomethingWith(prefs.get("enabled"));
 });